-One of the co-hosts of the Business Breakfast on Dubai Eye, Brandy Scott will be discussing her debut novel, Not Bad People, which is to be released early next year.
+One of the co-hosts of the Business Breakfast on Dubai Eye, Brandy Scott will be discussing her debut novel, Not Bad People, out now.

 A respected science journalist and broadcaster, Sue Nelson is the author of the biography Wally Funk’s Race for Space: The Extraordinary Story of a Female Aviation Pioneer.

 Scottish author and high school philosophy teacher Pamela Butchart is behind colourful titles such as The Spy who loved School Dinners and My Head Teacher is a Vampire Rat.

 Omar Saif Ghobash is an Emirati author and diplomat who wrote Letters to a Young Muslim.
 He is currently the UAE’s ambassador to France, and previously served as the UAE ambassador to Russia.
 He speaks six languages.